-Sexual Activity: Median age for sexual intercourse debut (AGYW): 17 63
+Sexual Activity: Median age for sexual intercourse debut (AGYW): 1763

-Young Mothers: (% of those aged 15-19 who have children and/or currently pregnant): 26%
+Young Mothers: (% of those aged 15-19 who have children and/or currently pregnant): $26\%^{64}$

-Women who were first married by age 18 (% of women ages 20-24): 31%
+Women who were first married by age 18 (% of women ages 20-24): 31% 65

-Policy on Comprehensive Sexuality

-Education: Gender responsive life skills-based HIV and sexuality education is part of the curriculum both in primary and secondary schools

-According to the World Bank (2021), 60% of the population commute by foot, however this is not always by choice.
+Policy on Comprehensive Sexuality Education: Gender responsive life skills-based HIV and sexuality education is part of the curriculum both in primary and secondary schools66 According to the World Bank (2021), 60% of the population commute by foot, however this is not always by choice.
 Only a minority of people can afford motorcycles and cars, which together comprise less than 10% of trips.
-Cycling, as a low-cost, high-efficiency mode of medium-distance transport, has enormous unrealized potential in most cities, but is used for fewer than 10% of trips.
+Cycling, as a low-cost, high-efficiency mode of medium-distance transport, has enormous unrealized potential in most cities, but is used for fewer than 10% of trips.67

-88% of female university students reported sexual harassment on public transport in Tanzania.
-It has been said that the poor access of women and girls to road transport services has major implications for their wellbeing and future life prospects e.g. education, health and multi-generational poverty.
+88% of female university students reported sexual harassment on public transport in Tanzania.68 It has been said that the poor access of women and girls to road transport services has major implications for their wellbeing and future life prospects e.g. education, health and multi-generational poverty.69

-Although in many communities pre-marital sex is culturally or religiously forbidden, several studies in Tanzania document a high prevalence of premarital sex amongst adolescents.
-The Tanzanian government has a large body of progressive legislation and policies committed to meeting sexual health needs and providing adolescents with access to free contraceptive services, however the unmet need for modern contraception among young women in Tanzania remains high.
-Where access to health service providers exists, many are considered unapproachable due concerns around confidentiality, stigma and medical misinformation.
-The tangent is several studies in the contract of the contract of
+Although in many communities pre-marital sex is culturally or religiously forbidden, several studies in Tanzania document a high prevalence of premarital sex amongst adolescents.70 The Tanzanian government has a large body of progressive legislation and policies committed to meeting sexual health needs and providing adolescents with access to free contraceptive services, however the unmet need for modern contraception among young women in Tanzania remains high.
+Where access to health service providers exists, many are considered unapproachable due concerns around confidentiality, stigma and medical misinformation.71